 A bridging loan tends to be used as a last resort to tide you over in the short-term to help secure a house purchase when you have not yet sold your own house.
 Beware: these loans are expensive.
-Commercial bridging loans are meant only to 'bridge' the gap between you selling a property, or securing longer-term finance once a project is completed.
+Commercial bridging loans are meant only to 'bridge' the gap before you sell a property, or secure longer-term finance once a project is completed.

-A business loan is usually taken to make an asset purchase, or to make refurbishments to your business premises.
-You may be asked to put up collateral as security, such as your personal property, to repay the loan.
+A business loan is usually taken out to make an asset purchase, or to make refurbishments to your business premises.
+You may be asked to put up collateral, such as your personal property, as security to repay the loan.

 A County Court Judgement (CCJ) is issued by a County Court for failing to repay a loan or outstanding debt.
 A CCJ will affect your credit rating and may affect your ability to get a loan or mortgage.
 CCJs can be enforced by bailiffs.

 A credit rating is a points system used by banks and lenders offering loans and mortgages to estimate a person's credit worthiness and their risk potential.
 A record called a credit report or credit history is held on file by credit reference agencies documenting an individual's past borrowing and repayments.
-To compile this they use public records, like whether you are on the electoral roll, have had a CCJ or have been made bankrupt.
-Read our guide for more information on how to improve your credit rating click here.
+To compile this, they use public records, like whether you are on the electoral roll, have had a CCJ or have been made bankrupt.
+Read our guide on how to improve your credit rating for more information.